B3Pay/ic-reactor/packages/react/README.md

 ## Features

 - **React Hooks Integration**: Custom hooks for managing blockchain actor states and authentication within React applications.
+- **Type-Safe Actor Interactions**: Type-safe interaction with IC actors using the provided actor declaration file.
 - **Efficient State Management**: Utilize the power of Zustand for global state management in React components.
 - **Asynchronous Data Handling**: Easy handling of asynchronous operations related to IC actors.
 - **Authentication Support**: Integrated hooks for managing authentication with the IC blockchain.